sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Reddit.com/r/programming](https://www.reddit.com/r/programming/) : Subreddit with aggregated tech news and articles
 - [Slashdot](https://slashdot.org) : News, Social news (Originally "News for Nerds.
 Stuff that Matters")
 - [StackShare](https://stackshare.io) : See what tools are popular with developers and companies and read about their technology decisions
-- [TechCrunch](https://techcrunch.com) : dedicated to obsessively profiling startups, reviewing new Internet products, and breaking tech news
+- [TechCrunch](https://techcrunch.com) : Dedicated to obsessively profiling startups, reviewing new Internet products, and breaking tech news
 - [The DEV Community](https://dev.to) : Where programmers share ideas and help each other grow.
 - [The Verge](https://www.theverge.com) : More product oriented tech news
-- [WCCF Tech](https://wccftech.com) : curated news related to Computer Hardware, Software, and everything else in the Tech World.
+- [WCCF Tech](https://wccftech.com) : Curated news related to Computer Hardware, Software, and everything else in the Tech World.
 - [XDA](https://www.xda-developers.com) : Android Developers News
 - [Hashnode](https://hashnode.com/) : Hashnode is a friendly and inclusive community for software developers